MAKE-UP SKILLS LEVEL: 10 MINUTES

 I wanted to start this post with a statistic on how many people don’t have eyebrows in the world.
 This should have helped you really understand how absolutely normal it is to not have a fine bushy brow, but when I typed in “how many people do not have…” google tried to finish the question for me like this:

 Sometimes it’s good to be reminded that our problems are just ridiculous compared to what is still happening to some of our brother humans.

-This is why I still haven’t tattooed my eyebrows yet even if they offered me to do that for free.
+This is why I still haven’t tattooed my eyebrows yet.
 I just don’t care, really.
-It’s not and it won’t be my biggest problem in life.
+It’s not, and it won’t be, my biggest problem in life.